alphagov/govuk-developer-docs/source/manual/uptime-metrics.html.md

 They are available broken down into a day by day view, highlighted in different colours representing the level of uptime.
 Green means 100%, orange means above 99.31% (equivalent to 10 minutes of downtime) and red for everything else.

-> **Note:** These metrics aren't a true reflection of availability.
+> **Note:** these metrics aren't a true reflection of availability.
 Load balancing means that even if a particular health check fails, and the metrics change as a result, publishing is unlikely to be affected.

 These metrics are currently used to report up to the GOV.UK senior management team to get an understanding of the health of the platform.